accellera-official/systemc.org/docs/events/cfp.md

 **Submit your proposal now!**

-Send a brief abstract (2–3 paragraphs) before **16 March 2026** to [systemc-evolution-day@lists.accellera.org](mailto:systemc-evolution-day@lists.accellera.org).
+Send a brief abstract (2–3 paragraphs) before **2 April 2026** to [systemc-evolution-day@lists.accellera.org](mailto:systemc-evolution-day@lists.accellera.org).

 Abstracts will be reviewed by the SystemC Fika organization committee.
-Submitters will be notified 19 March 2026 latest whether their presentation is accepted.
+Submitters will be notified 6 April 2026 latest whether their presentation is accepted.

 ## More information